achuthkamath91/3D-Motion-Planning/README.md

 The goal here is to understand the starter code.
 We've provided you with a functional yet super basic path planning implementation and in this step, your task is to explain how it works!
 Have a look at the code, particularly in the plan_path() method and functions provided in planning_utils.py and describe what's going on there.
 This need not be a lengthy essay, just a concise description of the functionality of the starter code.

-# Explaination for the Starter Code
+# Explaination for the Starter Code:
-	- 1.Test that motion_planning.py is a modified version of backyard_flyer_solution.py for simple path planning :-
+1.Test that motion_planning.py is a modified version of backyard_flyer_solution.py for simple path planning :-
 		- i.
 Starting from import there are quite a few new imports in motion_planning.py like "argparse", "msgpack", "utm" & "auto" from enum
 		- ii.
 States uses auto() instead of integers
 		- iii.Local_position_callback remove call to self.calculate_box before call to self.waypoint_transistion(), local change references from self.all_waypoints to self.waypoints